 - The Internet Is Not A Substitute For A Trained Eye

-It is tempting to forgo an estate appraiser and try to appraise items yourself by making use of the Internet.
-While the Internet may give you a general idea of whether the item may be valuable, it is scant on the details that can truly add value to an item.
+It is tempting to forgo an estate appraiser and try to appraise items yourself by searching through the internet.
+While the internet may give you a general idea of whether the item may be valuable, it is scant on the details that can truly add value to an item.
 For example, knowing you have a Patek Philippe watch from the ’60s is one thing.
-However, you will need to know if the dial is original, what the metal is and details about the specific model.
+But do you know if the dial is an original, what metal it’s made of, and details about that specific model?
+Our appraisers have years of experience and will know what qualities to look for to get you the most accurate price.

 - Look For Credentials

 Estate Appraisers don’t have to be licensed but you can check to see if they are part of one of the three associations that require members to comply with a standard of ethics.
-This Ethos is known as Uniform Standards of Professional Appraisal Practice, or USPAP and ensures that are ethically obliged to give fair appraisals on all pieces.
+This Ethos is known as Uniform Standards of Professional Appraisal Practice, or USPAP, and are ethically obliged to give fair appraisals on all pieces.